afondiel/computer-science-notebook/core/ai-ml/ml-notes/ml-optimization/federated-learning/federated-learning-edge-ai-basics-notes.md

 ### Glossary

-- Federated Learning: A machine learning technique that trains an algorithm across multiple decentralized edge devices or servers holding local data samples, without exchanging them.
+- **Federated Learning**: A machine learning technique that trains an algorithm across multiple decentralized edge devices or servers holding local data samples, without exchanging them.
-- Secure Aggregation: A cryptographic technique that allows a server to compute the sum of user-held data without learning any individual's data.
+- **Secure Aggregation**: A cryptographic technique that allows a server to compute the sum of user-held data without learning any individual's data.
-- Differential Privacy: A system for publicly sharing information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset.
+- **Differential Privacy**: A system for publicly sharing information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset.
-- Non-IID Data: Data that is not Independent and Identically Distributed, a common challenge in federated learning where different clients may have very different data distributions.
+- **Non-IID Data**: Data that is not Independent and Identically Distributed, a common challenge in federated learning where different clients may have very different data distributions.

 ### Setup Guide